ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 # 5 Middleware, Communication, and Interoperability

 This section of the document focuses on the concepts and requirements that describe the key capabilities to connect the BPI Abstraction Layer to the BPI Processing Layer and the correctness preserving integration of different BPIs.
 This section has the following structure:
-* BPI Subjects -- describing the key capabilities required for access authentication to a BPI, and access authorization of BPI functionality, and BPI- or -user-specific data within a BPI.
+* BPI Subjects -- describing the key capabilities required for access authentication to a BPI, and access authorization of BPI functionality, and BPI- or -BPI Subject-specific data within a BPI.
 * BPI Service Orchestration -- describing the middleware capability enabling the invocation of key BPI capabilities through the BPI Abstraction Layer.
 * BPI Communication -- describing the key capability of how BPI subjects can communicate with one another within a workgroup, within a BPI, and, also, across BPIs.
 * BPI Integration -- describing the necessary capabilities to ensure the correct intersection of multiple workflows between different BPIs with correctly advanced state across intersecting workflows with minimal or no trust assumptions.